arrian/exoplanet-browser/README.md

-# Exoplanet Browser
+# Planet Search Engine

-Exoplanet browser built with D3.js.
-Open `index.html` to begin browsing.
+Exoplanet search engine built with React.
+All full text searching occurs in the browser.